50+ Best Christmas Dinner Ideas

 - Vegan Chocolate Chip Cookies: If you have vegan guests for dinner, these classic chocolate chip cookies are ever so good.

-There’s always room for desserts, especially when you’ve got so many delicious options to choose from.
-From decadent cakes to chocolate mousses to baked apples there’s something for everyone on this list.
-And whether you’re a baker or not, these holiday desserts are incredibly easy to make!
+There’s always room for desserts, especially when you’ve got so many easy and delicious options to choose from.
+From decadent cakes to chocolate mousses there’s something for everyone on this list.

 - Coconut Macaroons: Tis the season for coconut macaroons!
 They’ve got chewy insides, crisp coconut flakes on the outside, and they’re dipped in chocolate goodness.